Table of Contents

 Who tends to get skin tags?

-More than half if not all of the general population have skin tags at some time in their lives.
+More than half if not all of the general population has been reported to have skin tags at some time in their lives.
+Although tags are generally acquired (not present at birth) and may occur in anyone, more often they arise in adulthood.
 They are much more common in middle age, and they tend to increase in prevalence up to age 60.
 Children and toddlers may also develop skin tags, particularly in the underarm and neck areas.
 Skin tags are more common in overweight people.

-Hormone elevations, such as those seen during pregnancy, seem to be associated with skin tags.
-Skin tags that are bothersome may be easily removed during or after pregnancy.
+Hormone elevations, such as those seen during pregnancy, may cause an increase in the formation of skin tags, as skin tags are more frequent in pregnant women.
+Tags are essentially harmless and do not have to be treated unless they are bothersome.
+Skin tags that are bothersome may be easily removed during or after pregnancy, typically by a dermatologist.